USEPA/emf/EMF/deploy/doc/guides/cost/ch3_control_measure_manager.md

 [manage_menu_of_emf_main_window]: images/Manage_Menu_of_EMF_Main_Window.png
 **Figure 3-1.
 EMF Manage Menu**

 Notice the different parts of the Control Measure Manager window.
 There is a `Pollutant Filter` drop down menu at the top, a `Show Details` checkbox, a `Refresh` button, and a `Name or Abbr contains` dialog box.
 Below those buttons is a toolbar with buttons that operate on the data shown in the table below the toolbar, which by default is empty.
 There is another set of buttons and pull-down menus below the table.
-The functions of all of these buttons will be discussed below.
+The functions of all of these buttons are discussed below.

 <a id=control_measure_manager_before_control_measures_are_loaded></a>